python/mypy/docs/source/error_code_list.rst

 Mypy checks that an attribute is defined in the target class or module when using the dot operator.
 This applies to both getting and setting an attribute.
-Attribute assignments in the class body or through the ``self`` argument in a method define new attributes, and they don't generate ``attr-defined`` errors.
-Mypy doesn't allow defining attributes outside a class definition.
+New attributes are defined by assignments in the class body, or assignments to ``self.x`` in methods.
+These assignments don't generate ``attr-defined`` errors.

 Example: